 - Dimethyl sulphide is a by-product of heating the malt with a disagreeable taste and odour.
 Boiling drives off the by-product but when the boil is stopped, the dimethyl sulphide continues to form.
 Wort cooling reduces the amount that is created as it is not exposed to heat for as long.

-- Once the boiling ceases the wort becomes vulnerable to microbes and so the quicker it is chilled, the less chance there is to contaminate your beer.
+- Once the boiling ceases, the wort becomes vulnerable to microbes, so the quicker it is chilled, the less chance there is to contaminate your beer.

 - Wort chilling causes solids to form from the beer, these solids are called the Cold Break.
 These solids are left behind when the beer is transferred into the fermenting bucket which will therefore improve clarity.

-- Cooling the wort as quickly as possible produces a better cold break and halt the isomerization of alpha acids (locking in your hop profile) at a faster rate.
+- Cooling the wort as quickly as possible produces a better cold break and halts the isomerization of alpha acids (locking in your hop profile) at a faster rate.

 What options are available and which wort chiller should I buy?

 Copper Wort Chiller

 Copper wort chillers are highly efficient at delivering a fast and clean cooling technique.
 They can be used by submerging the chiller in the wort and running cold tap water through the chiller.
 The heat from the boiler will transfer into the cold water and the water will come out warm.

 An alternative would be to place the chiller in icy water and recirculate the wort through the chiller.
 Although slightly more efficient and would produce less water waste, this would require an additional pump.

 A common misconception is that copper produces a nasty aftertaste in the beer when it includes beneficial trace minerals for the yeast which will improve the quality of the beer.